dymdev/LowPower_Teensy3/README.md

 #LowPower_Teensy3 Library

->Please check out my new low power library "Snooze".
+> Please take a look at my new Low Power library "Snooze", this library will no longer be supported.

 <h4>Currently used Teensyduino Version: 1.20</h4>
 =======
-#LowPower_Teensy3 Library --Edge--

-> Please take a look at my new Low Power library "Snooze", this library will no longer be supported.

-<h4>Currently used Teensyduino Version: 1.18 - Working on Teensyduino version 1.19</h4>
->>>>>>> Bleeding-Edge

 <h3>ChangeLog beta v1.4:</h3>
 1. Low Power delayMicroseconds now has a CPU argument, now more precise with different CPU speeds<br>